marconetto/azadventures/chapter7/README.md

 #### 4. Key takeways

-Here we saw some options to handle to triggering of worker processes at VM boot time in VMSS.
+Here we saw some options to handle the triggering of worker processes at VM boot time in VMSS.